oil-rs/oil/docs/DESIGN.md

 ```

 ### Modularity
-Every Oil file is a module.
+Every Hawk file is a module.
 You can use one module from other one using `use` function and `:` operator:

 ```
 io := use("io")